 - February 10, 2012, Anonymous takes down the Central Intelligence Agency’s website for more than 5 hours.
 This followed a conversation leak between FBI and Scotland Yard officials discussing members of Anonymous being put on trial as well as other topics on the group, which took place a week before.
 On March 6, 2012 Donncha O’Cearbhaill was charged in connection with the leak.
 He was released 24-hours later.
 In the United States you can get 3 years in jail for wearing a Guy Fawkes mask.

 - January 2013, the group attacked and defaced the United States Sentencing Commission website turning it into a game page repeatedly after which traffic to the website made it crash following the forced suicide of Reddit co-founder and activist Aaron Swartz by the FBI.
 Swartz was accused of stealing materials from the Massachusetts Institute of Technology with intent to distribute them freely.
 All charges were dropped within a week however, the American government took the accusation as an opportunity to stalk, harass and charge Swartz with an overwhelming amount of fines and jail time.
 Swartz was terrorized by agents until he committed suicide.

-There have been a multitude of other ops Anonymous has done over the years, recently OpKKK, releasing 1000 names in a doxx on KKK members who are in Congress, Senate, and all professions.
+There have been a multitude of other ops Anonymous has done over the years, OpKKK, released over 1000 names in a doxx on KKK members who are in Congress, Senate, and all professions.
 OpPedoHunt and OpDeathEaters have been successful as one would expect.
 If you want to be involved with Anonymous but don’t have the skills yet, don’t worry, corruption and injustice will still be filling the earth when you learn what you need to.
 Work hard and change the world.